San Paolo Maggiore, Bologna

 San Paolo Maggiore, also known as San Paolo Decollato, is a Baroque-style, Roman Catholic basilica church located on Via Carbonari #18 in Bologna, region of Emilia-Romagna, Italy.

 History

 The church was commissioned between 1606 and 1611 by the Barnabites from the architect Ambrogio Magenta or Mazenta.
 Patronage for this church was mainly derived from the Prince Virgilio Spada, brother of Cardinal Bernardino Spada.
 The Barnabites, also known as the Clerics Regular of St Paul, named this church as Maggiore to distinguish it from two other San Paolo's in Bologna.
 Between 1634 and 1636 the facade was built to designs by Ercole Fichi.
 The facade, in brick and stone, has statues of St Peter and Paul, respectively by Domenico Maria Mirandola and G. Cruventi.

 During the Napoleonic invasion, the Barnabites were suppressed, and the church was made a parish church in 1819.
 Closed again later, it was reconsecrated in 1878.
-In 1959 it was restored to the Barnabites, and two years later raised to the designation of Minor Basilica by pope John XIII.
+In 1959 it was restored to the Barnabites, and two years later raised to the designation of Minor Basilica by Pope John XXIII.